Rheumatoid arthritis is not considered an inherited disorder. However, having certain genes may increase the risk of

-Environmental and behavioral risk factors also play a huge role in your chances of developing RA.
+Environmental and behavioral risk factors also play a huge role in your chances of developing RA and in disease progression.
 Smokers also tend to experience more severe RA symptoms.

-Additional examples of environmental and behavioral risk factors that could contribute to RA include:
+Environmental and behavioral risk factors that could contribute to RA

 - exposure to air pollution